josephspurrier/goversioninfo/README.md

 PAUSE
 ~~~

 The information on how to create a .rc file is available [here](https://msdn.microsoft.com/en-us/library/windows/desktop/aa381043(v=vs.85).aspx).
-You can use the versioninfo.rc file to create a syso file that contains version info, icon, and manifest.
+You can use the versioninfo.rc file to create a .syso file that contains version info, icon, and manifest.

 ## Issues